Podcast: Download

 Mind Mapping

-And if you plan to use your mind map for memory, use Phil Chambers’ tip to use Roman numerals in the corner to track how many times you’ve reviewed it.
+So if you plan to use your mind map for memory, use Phil Chambers’ tip to use Roman numerals in the corner to track how many times you’ve reviewed it.

-7. Give Your Brain a Break
+7. Give Your Brain Plenty of Breaks

-Taking breaks is important for both the health of your brain and your ability to focus.
+Although I am a fan of engaging in study marathons, I still take lots of breaks.
+It’s very important for both the health of your brain and your ability to focus.

 To make sure you fit your walks in, schedule them.
 Rather than relying on an app, alarm, or timer you might just ignore, you’re more likely to obey things that are deep in your procedural memory.
 (That’s the type of memory where you just do things.)